 The Queens County Fair was held nearly every Fall on the new Fairgrounds.
 In 1899, after Nassau County was created out of the three eastern towns of Queens County , the Fair became known as the Mineola Fair.
 As such, it continued to be held until the 1950s.

-As Nassau County grew, and lost much of its rural and agricultural character, the fair was displaced by the new County Court complex.
+As Nassau County grew, and lost much of its rural and agricultural character, the fair was displaced by a new County Court complex.
 The Mineola Fair then moved to Roosevelt Raceway.

 The Exhibition Hall ca. 1910